 I’ll end the suspense right away, I don’t know.
 The way to find out is to put some metrics to it.
 Compare similar causes one of whom is highly publicized on the social networks and one who is not and determine who raises the most money and gets the most volunteer hours.
 See if the highly publicized causes are filled with fraudulent behavior more so than those less publicized.

-But, I will say this.
-I get a post about how someone’s family member is fighting cancer almost weekly and would I please repost if I want to support them.
+I will say this.
+I get a post about how someone is suffering in some way almost weekly and would I please share if I want to support the cause.
 I don’t.
-I have mentioned my own family’s trouble with that terrible disease here in my blog but I haven’t posted any support messages on Facebook or asked anyone to do the same.
+I have mentioned my own family’s trouble with cancer here in my blog but I don’t post support messages and ask people to share or like.
 I did donate money to a chess marathon for breast cancer by Goose.

-I see Social Media posting is as pretending to do something without actually doing anything.
-My young friend would call those who post such things and feel good about themselves Brazilian Hipsters.
-He tried to explain the concept to me but I think I’m too old.
+I perceive posting on Social Media as pretending to do something without actually doing anything.
+My young friend would call those who post such things Brazilian Hipsters.
+He tried to explain the concept to me, but I think I’m too old.
 It’s apparently a terrible insult.
-I do agree with the concept that if you make a few posts and say, “I’ve helped” then you are in need of some insults.
+I do agree with the concept if you share a few posts and say, “I’ve helped” then you are in need of some insults.

 Still, I’m not totally opposed to posting on social networks if it brings money or volunteer time to that worthy cause.
-Beware that those who intend to defraud are well in tune with the Social Media phenomenon and I’d be somewhat wary of donating to the cause celebre of the moment.
+Beware those who intend to defraud are well in tune with the Social Media phenomenon and I’d be somewhat wary of donating to the Cause Celebre of the moment.

 So, not much outrage here in the end.
 But don’t fool yourself.
-By Liking, Tweeting, Commenting, Digging, Stumbling or the others of its ilk you aren’t actually doing anything to help.
-If you feel strongly about a cause then think about investing some time and truly making a difference.
+By promoting some social media cause, you aren’t actually doing anything to help.
+If you feel strongly about a cause, then think about investing some time and truly making a difference.

-And for those of you, like my young friend, annoyed by an endless stream of requests to help one cause or another; don’t worry about not reposting.
+And for those of you, like my young friend, annoyed by an endless stream of requests to help one cause or another; don’t worry about not sharing.
 You’re not bad person.